YinJC/uk-tex-faq/FAQ-breaklinks.md

----
-layout: page
-title: Link text doesn't break at end line
+# Link text doesn't break at end line
----

 When using the [`hyperref`](http://ctan.org/pkg/hyperref) package, you make a block of text ''active'' when you define a hyper-link (when the user clicks on